-(a) The fiduciary must report the breach as soon as possible and no later than the time period specified by the Authority.
+- (a) The fiduciary must report the breach as soon as possible and no later than the time period specified by the Authority.
 It does not indicate what a reasonable time period may look like.
 Further, the responsibility to determine this time period is not included under 'Powers and Functions of the Authority' which have been charted out under clause 60.
 Note under the present Bill also the responsibility to determine the time period has not been included under the Powers and Functions of the Authority specified under Clause 49.
-It has also not been included under Clause 94; which provides the matters on which the Authority is empowered to make regulations.

-(b) Section 32(5) states that the Authority may choose to compel the fiduciary to report the breach to the data principal depending on the severity of the breach, the harm likely to be caused to the data principal and any mitigating action the data principal may need to take.
+It has also not been included under Clause 94; which provides the matters on which the Authority is empowered to make regulations. - (b) Section 32(5) states that the Authority may choose to compel the fiduciary to report the breach to the data principal depending on the severity of the breach, the harm likely to be caused to the data principal and any mitigating action the data principal may need to take.
 The Bill does not provide any clarification on the meanings or the thresholds envisaged by these terms and places absolute discretion on the Authority to determine whether the data principal should be made aware of a breach of his/her personal data.
 This is potentially problematic for two reasons.
-First, informing the data principal enables the individual to take context specific measures that would remedy the harms caused by the breach in his/her specific situation-something the Authority may be ill-equipped to
+First, informing the data principal enables the individual to take context specific measures that would remedy the harms caused by the breach in his/her specific situation-something the Authority may be ill-equipped to determine.
+Second, from an insurance industry perspective,if breaches are not reported, customers will not be concerned about cyber risk and therefore will be less inclined to buy insurance.

-- (g) data fiduciary generally carries out; and - (h) any other information as may be specified by regulations. - The data fiduciary shall notify, from time to time, the important operations in the processing of (2) personal data related to the data principal in such manner as may be specified by regulations. - (3) The data principal may give or withdraw his consent to the data fiduciary through a consent manager. - (4) Where the data principal gives or withdraws consent to the data fiduciary through a consent manager, such consent or its withdrawal shall be deemed to have been communicated directly by the data principal. - The consent manager under sub-section (3), shall be registered with the Authority (5)

-in such manner and subject to such technical, operational, financial and other conditions as may be specified by regulations.
+- (g) where applicable, information regarding cross-border transfers of personal data that the data fiduciary generally carries out; and - (h) any other information as may be specified by regulations. - (2) The data fiduciary shall notify, from time to time, the important operations in the processing of personal data related to the data principal in such manner as may be specified by regulations. - (3) The data principal may give or withdraw his consent to the data fiduciary through a consent manager. - Where the data principal gives or withdraws consent to the data fiduciary through a consent manager, such consent or its withdrawal shall be deemed to have been communicated directly by the data principal. - (5) The consent manager under sub-section (3), shall be registered with the Authority in such manner and subject to such technical, operational, financial and other conditions as may be specified by regulations.